EUROPEAN CRIMINAL PROCEDURE

 Judicial and police cooperation within the European Union:

-- Investigative cooperation: Europol, Eurojust, the project for the introduction of the European Public Prosecutor Office
+- Investigative cooperation: Europol, Eurojust, the Regulation of the European Public Prosecutor Office (EPPO)

 - cooperation on gathering of the evidences